Gene-R-Pool/BuggyFormTest/README.md

 # BuggyFormTest
 Sample Java application to domonstrate automated testing with WinAppDriver.
-The BuggyForm sample application can be found at https://github.com/Gene-R-Pool/BuggyForm.
+The BuggyForm application that is tested with this code can be found at https://github.com/Gene-R-Pool/BuggyForm.